ToKnow-ai/ToKnow-ai.github.io/posts/_disclaimer.md

-*This publication is meant for informational purposes ONLY.
-Accuracy or completeness NOT guaranteed.
-Illegal or malicious use NOT encouraged.*
+*For information only.
+No guarantee of accuracy or completeness.
+Illegal use prohibited.
+Not professional advice or solicitation*